We provide bespoke consultancy packages to address the impact of supporting self-management in health and social care

 Working with fellow social enterprise ‘Bridges’ we have jointly developed, with service users, a self-management support package for those living in the community who either have, or care for someone who has, a long term condition.

-The output of this has been approach, which includes an easy to follow booklet using their stories, tips and strategies, is already having a positive impact, helping others to take control and manage living with their condition.
+The output of this has been an approach, which includes an easy to follow booklet using their stories, tips and strategies and it is already having a positive impact, helping others to take control and manage living with their condition.
 It’s early days but we’ve been more than delighted at the benefits seen so far from the Bridges Self- Management programme.

 We’re delighted to have commissioned an organisation who clearly shares our philosophy in delivering excellent quality services and for really effective partnership working.”

 Board Lead Foundation